olivierbrcknr/flipdot-communicator/hardware/README.md

 ### Case

-Find the `.obj` file to print out the case on a 3D printer.
+Find the `.stl` files in the ["case" folder](case) to print out the housing on a 3D printer.
+It consists of three elements:

+* The main case
+* The back cover
+* A button

 ### FlipDot Matrix